Background

 Exporting Gating-ML from a Cytobank Experiment

-First make sure your experiment has the most recent version of your gates.
-After that, export the Gating-ML file from Actions > Export > Export gating-ML.
+First make sure you have loaded the desired Gate version in your experiment.
+After that, export the Gating-ML file from Gates > Download Gating-ML.

 Importing Gating-ML into a Cytobank experiment: